 2) Dalmore 62 Single Highland Malt Scotch:

-What makes this single malt unique is the fact that it was produced from four single malt whiskies, each of which came from separate years, 1868, 1876, 1926 and 1939 to be precise.
+What makes this single malt unique is that it was produced from four single malt whiskies, each of which came from separate years, 1868, 1876, 1926, and 1939.
 Only 12 bottles of this whiskey were bottled and produced in 1943, with each sporting a unique label and name!
 Crowned as one of the most popular and luxurious Single Malt Scotches in the world, the Dalmore 62 is priced at $58,000 and ranks second on our list.

 1) The Macallan 1926 Fine and Rare: